 Upper division studios will provide interior architecture students with the design and technical skills needed to practice interior design and to sit for the NCIDQ exam and become Certified Interior Designers.

 When students begin taking upper division studio courses they are required to own a laptop computer and the appropriate software to create two and three dimensional drawings and renderings.
 Before purchasing, please consult your major advisor or the department office for specific minimum requirements for the laptop computer and software.

-In addition to California State University, Sacramento's full accreditation by the Western Association of Schools and Colleges, the Bachelor of Arts in Interior Design is also accredited by the National Association of Schools of Art and Design (NASAD).
+In addition to California State University, Sacramento's full accreditation by the Western Association of Schools and Colleges, the Bachelor of Fine Arts in Interior Architecture is also accredited by the National Association of Schools of Art and Design (NASAD).

-- The Interior Design program is accredited by the National Association of Schools of Art and Design (NASAD).
-The four-year major leads to a Bachelor of Arts degree in Interior Design with a concentration in Interior Architecture.
+- The Interior Architecture program is accredited by the National Association of Schools of Art and Design (NASAD).
+The four-year major leads to a Bachelor of Fine Arts degree in Interior Architecture.

-- Sacramento State Interior Design students have been award winners in numerous design competitions.
+- Sacramento State Interior Architecture students have been award winners in numerous design competitions.

 - Students are often involved in community design projects as well as projects on our growing campus.